-Whether the graceful shutdown of this primary broker will cause the backup to activate.
-Default is false which means that only a broker crash or forceful shutdown (e.g. using ctrl-c) will trigger the backup to activate.
+Whether the graceful shutdown of this broker will cause the backup to activate.

+If false then the backup server will remain passive if this broker is shutdown gracefully (e.g. using Ctrl-C).
+Note that if false and you want failover to occur then you can use the management API as explained here.

 This only applies when this backup has activated due to its primary failing.